 Many young people ask their parents to be guarantors to help get approval.
 However, guarantor loans often have very high rates of interest, so do your research.

-If you are a young person and have never had a credit card, and likely have never paid any household utility bills in your name, then there's a good chance that you have a very poor credit score.
+If you are a young person and have never had a credit card, and likely have never paid any household utility bills in your name, then there's a good chance that you have a poor credit score.

 Credit scores are based on your history of financial interactions.
 If you have paid back debts, including household utility bills, and have not missed payments, then you should have a good credit score.